brsteph/apim-appgateway-edits/docs/reference-architectures/apis/protect-apis-content.md

     1. Name the HTTP setting as appropriate, such as *APIM-GW-HTTPSetting*.
     1. Set the backend protocol to *HTTPS*.
     1. Under **Trusted root certificate**:
-        1. If you are using the default domain name of the API Management service, set **Use well known CA certificate** to *Yes*.
+        1. If you're using the default domain name of the API Management service, set **Use well known CA certificate** to *Yes*.
-        1. If you are using a custom domain that uses a well known certificate authority, such as GoDaddy, set **Use well known CA certificate** to *Yes*.
+        1. If you're using a custom domain that uses a well known certificate authority, such as GoDaddy, set **Use well known CA certificate** to *Yes*.
-        1. If you are using a custom domain and a custom certificate authority that is not well known, such as a Microsoft public key infrastructure implementation, set **Use well known CA certificate** to *No*, and then upload the certificate
+        1. If you're using a custom domain and a custom certificate authority that isn't well known, such as a Microsoft public key infrastructure implementation, set **Use well known CA certificate** to *No*, and then upload the certificate
-    1. Under **Host name override** select *Override with specific domain name* and place in the domain name of your API gateway - the *backend gateway name*.
+    1. Under **Host name override**, select *Override with specific domain name* and place in the domain name of your API gateway - the *backend gateway name*.
-    1. Leave **Use custom probe** as *No* - this will be changed in a later step.
+    1. Leave **Use custom probe** as *No* - this setting will be changed in a later step.
     1. Select **Save** to save the configuration.

 1. Configure the HTTP settings for the API Portal frontend by repeating the previous step, with the following differences: